flextype/docs.flextype.org/site/entries/en/basics/configuration/entry.md

 ---
 title: Configuration
+description: Flextype allows you to configure your site in any way you can dream up, and it’s thanks to the powerful and flexible configuration options that make this possible.
 ---
 Flextype allows you to configure your site in any way you can dream up, and it’s thanks to the powerful and flexible configuration options that make this possible.